Lexus UX: Production

-In North America, the production of UX started in the fourth quarter of 2018 and sales commenced in December 2018 for the 2019 model year.
+For the North American market, production of the UX started in the fourth quarter of 2018 and sales commenced in December 2018 for the 2019 model year.

-In 2020 a update added wireless support for Apple CarPlay and Android Auto along with an 8 or 12.3 screen with higher quality.
+In 2022, for the 2023 model year, an update added wireless support for Apple CarPlay and Android Auto along with an 8 or 12.3 screen with higher quality.
 A digital key was added that is used through the mobile phone, the touchpad was removed, a larger wireless cell phone charging space was added along with ambient lights.

 Markets

 The UX is a global model and introduced in 80 countries worldwide.

 North America

 United States

-The UX is the first Lexus to be offered by a subscription service.
+The UX is the first Lexus to be offered through their new "Complete Lease" program, which includes insurance and maintenance.
 It was launched in December 2018.
 The UX is exclusively offered as a hybrid vehicle for the 2023 model year.

 Asia

 The UX made its Asian debut at the August 2018 Gaikindo Indonesia International Auto Show.

 Southeast Asia

-The UX was previewed in Malaysia during the 2018 Kuala Lumpur International Motor Show then was launched in Singapore at the 2019 Singapore Motor Show and was launched in Thailand in March 2019.
+The UX was previewed in Malaysia during the 2018 Kuala Lumpur International Motor Show and was launched in 2020. then was launched in Singapore at the 2019 Singapore Motor Show and was launched in Thailand in March 2019.